GSAPP-CDP/Smorgasbord/src/content/modules/7-fundamentals-of-python/71-variables-lists-and-dictionaries.md

 print('this is code') # this is also a comment
 ```

 If you run this code you will see that it prints out 'this is code' because it executes the line `print('this is code')`.
-This uses the `print()` Function which takes in any text you put inside the parenthesis and prints it to our code editor's console text box. `print()` is one of many Functions built-in to Python.
+This uses the `print()` Function which takes in any text (or piece of data) you put inside the parenthesis and prints it to our code editor's console text box. `print()` is one of many Functions built-in to Python.
 We will see other useful functions in this and the [following module](), and will see how we can create our own Functions in a [later module]().

 Meanwhile, it ignores both comments occurring after the '#' symbol.
 Although every language specifies them differently, comments are an important part of every programming language, as they allow the developer to add extra information and description to their code which is not strictly related to its execution.